Miso Glazed Salmon

 12. Miso Glazed Salmon Recipe

 This Miso Glazed Salmon is so tasty and super easy to make.
 Looks fancy enough for a romantic supper, but simple enough to make on a busy weeknight for the whole family.
-Miso salmon has become an increasingly popular dish in the U.S. It can be found at most Japanese restaurants and even not-so-authenticly Japanese restaurants such as Cheesecake Factory.
+Miso salmon has become an increasingly popular dish in the U.S. It can be found at most Japanese restaurants and even not-so-authentically Japanese restaurants such as Cheesecake Factory.
 With the right ingredients, it is such an easy dish to make at home and can be prepared in a matter of minutes.
 Serve it over brown rice, with steamed vegetables and a simple side salad for a healthy and flavorful meal.

 Ingredients in Miso Glazed Salmon

 This miso-glazed salmon recipe comes together fast with just a few ingredients.
 If you’ve never heard of them, don’t worry!
-They’re actually easy to find and use.
+They’re easy to find and use.
 Here’s what you need:

-• Soy Sauce – If you are concerned about this dish being too salty or too sodium-rich, you can use reduced sodium soy sauce instead.
+• Soy Sauce – If you are concerned about this dish being too salty or too sodium-rich, you can use reduced-sodium soy sauce instead.

 • Mirin (Japanese rice wine) – Similar to sake but higher sugar content.
 You can use sake with ½ teaspoon of sugar as a substitute.